Karen Spilka: Massachusetts Legislature

+LGBTQ rights

 Spilka describes herself as an "early and ardent supporter of equal marriage and transgender protections".
 In 2004, at that time a representative, she joined many of her colleagues in voting for Massachusetts to become the first state in the United States to allow same-sex marriage.

-In 2018, Spilka joined Senators Patricia Jehlen and Julian Cyr to create bill S.2562 - an act relative to gender identity on Massachusetts identification.
-The bill would have established a non-binary gender identity option for state licenses, allowing applicants to choose "X" instead of male or female.
-The bill passed the Senate, but was made irrelevant before it could become law as the Massachusetts Registry of Motorized Vehicles voluntarily moved to allow Massachusetts residents to select a nonbinary gender marker.
+MetroWest Regional Transit Authority

+One of Spilka's first major achievements for her district was the creation of the MetroWest Regional Transit Authority in 2006, one year after being elected to the Massachusetts Senate.
+Working together with Dennis Giombetti, a selectboard member from Framingham, Spilka spearheaded the creation to provide residents of the region greater access to public transportation.

 Life sciences

 Spilka has been a noted supporter of biotechnology.
 Prior to becoming Senate President, she chaired the Biotech Legislative Caucus and has been recognized for her dedicated work to advance the biotechnology industry in Massachusetts.
 According to the Biotechnology Industry Organization, her efforts to include life sciences and the medical technology industry in the state's economic development initiatives have worked to "foster a pro-business and pro-biotechnology environment in Massachusetts".
 Spilka is also a founder and former Chair of the Tech Hub Caucus.